dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/homebrew.md

 title: "Homebrew"
 ---

-dbt Labs maintains Homebrew formulae for the four oldest and most popular adapter plugins.
+dbt Labs maintains Homebrew formulae for the four oldest and most popular adapter plugins: Postgres, Redshift, Snowflake, and BigQuery.

-Reasons to use Homebrew:
+We recommend you use Homebrew if you meet the following conditions:
 - You use MacOS for local development
-- You use dbt with one of Postgres, Redshift, Snowflake, or BigQuery
+- You use dbt with one of the four databases listed above
-- You're not sure if you have system requirements (such as python3) already installed
+- You're not sure if you have system requirements (such as Python 3) already installed, and don't care to manage them by hand

+If that sounds like you, great!
+Homebrew makes it significantly easier to install dbt Core.
 Note that:
 - Installation with Homebrew can take longer than installing with other methods, because `brew` takes care of more setup behind the scenes
 - If you're using an M1 Mac, we recommend that you install dbt via Homebrew with [Rosetta](https://support.apple.com/en-us/HT211861).
 This is necessary for certain dependencies that are only supported on Intel processors.

+If you're someone who prefers to manage Python environments yourself, such as having multiple versions of Python to switch between, we recommend you install dbt Core via [`pip` instead](install/pip).

 ### Installation